What is Power Quality Audit?

 - Capacitor bank failure

-Objectives of Power Quality Study
+Objectives of Power Quality Audit

-Main objective of a power quality study is to explore and evaluate the root causes of power quality problems in the area under study.
+Main objective of a power quality audit is to explore and evaluate the root causes of power quality problems in the area under study.
 The study results will recommend corrective actions to minimize the impact of poor power quality, ensure energy savings, and achieve compliance with applicable standards.

 With power quality studies, critical equipment will have appropriate protective measures and reduce stoppage time.

-Benefits of Power Quality Studies and Analysis
+Benefits of Power Quality Audit and Analysis

 - Increased reliability of better power grids